J Luxe Website Rebuild Series: 8 Completed Parts on SEO and Conversion

 Why a rebuild instead of a redesign?

-In this post, I will explain why "redesign" language often causes teams to focus on visuals and ignore business-critical systems like conversion paths, technical SEO, and analytics architecture.
+This part explains why "redesign" language often causes teams to focus on visuals and ignore business-critical systems like conversion paths, technical SEO, and analytics architecture.

-You will see the decision framework we used to classify the old site as a structural liability, not just a style issue.
+The article documents the decision framework we used to classify the old site as a structural liability, not just a style issue.
 This includes signs your current stack is blocking growth, when a redesign is enough, and when a full rebuild saves time and budget long-term.

 Primary keywords: website redesign, web design, small business website, conversion rate optimization.

-Part 2: The Audit That Created the Roadmap (02-the-audit-that-created-the-roadmap)
+[Part 2: The Audit That Created the Roadmap](/blog/02-the-audit-that-created-the-roadmap)

 No rebuild should start with mockups.